az4if/mini-dep-bot/README.md

   bot updates that same PR with a new commit instead of opening a duplicate
-- Notes in the PR when a bump also closes a known vulnerability (via [OSV.dev](https://osv.dev)), links each dependency's changelog/homepage when the registry exposes one, and flags when a companion lockfile needs regenerating
+- Notes in the PR when a bump also closes a known vulnerability (via [OSV.dev](https://osv.dev)), links each dependency's changelog/homepage when the registry exposes one, and — when run via the provided GitHub Actions workflow — regenerates any companion lockfile for real, using the actual package manager (see [Lockfiles](#lockfiles) below)
 - Optional auto-merge for a PR where every bundled bump is patch-level, gated behind `.mini-dep-bot.yml`
 - `--dry-run` (or `DRY_RUN=true`) reports what it would change using only